UD-CIS-Teaching/student-guidance/pages/core.md

 Generally, Computer Science is all about problem solving.
 Technically, so is every other Engineering field, but we do it with computers.
 This often means writing programs, but a lot of the ideas go way beyond that.
 In your first semester, the major point of CISC108 is to teach you problem solving.
+What is a problem?
+How do we know if we solved it?
+How can we approach problems rigorously?
+How do we reuse solutions for similar problems?
+How do we tackle problems at scale?
+These are all questions that get introduced your first semester but are carried throughout your career.

 ## Programming